RiriJane/picoCTF-journey/General-Skills/Wave a Flag/README.md

 ```

-As it indicates, I added the flag -h and it gave me the flag.
+As it indicates, I added the flag -h and it gave me the flag!

 ```
 ┌──(riri㉿nb-riri)-[~/Downloads]
 └─$ ./warm -h
 Oh, help?
-I actually don't do much, but I do have this flag here: picoCTF{xxx}
+I actually don't do much, but I do have this flag here: picoCTF{b1scu1ts_4nd_gr4vy_755f3544}

 ```